chef/knife-openstack/README.md

 This is the official Opscode Knife plugin for OpenStack Compute (Nova).
 This plugin gives knife the ability to create, bootstrap and manage instances in OpenStack Compute clouds.
 It has been tested against the `Diablo` and `Essex` releases in configurations using Keystone against the OpenStack API (as opposed to the EC2 API).

 Please refer to the CHANGELOG.md for version history and known limitations.
+If you are using Floating IP addresses, please refer to the "Working with Floating IPs" section below.

 # Installation #